-Rural Rutland is a walkers wonderland
+Rural Rutland is a Walkers Wonderland

-Rutland is the perfect place for walking, and has long attracted ramblers, who enjoy finding their way around the tiny villages, little known tracks and country lanes.
-One of the best features is that you're never far away from a great village pub!
+Rutland is the perfect place for walking and has long attracted ramblers who enjoy finding their way around the tiny villages, little known tracks and country lanes.
+One of the best features is that you’re never far away from a great village pub!

 The Melton Round: a 64 mile walk which circles Melton Mowbray, taking in northerly parts of Rutland, designed to take advantage of the fine views available in the area.

 The Jurassic Way follows the band of Jurassic Limestone that runs along the northern boundary of Northamptonshire, along the Oxford Canal, via Middleton Cheney and Woodford Halse to Braunston on the Grand Union Canal.
 Here it passes between Market Harborough and Corby, following the Welland Valley to Rockingham with its castle.
+90 miles long.